glennklockwood/lammps-gg/README.md

 Mahadevan-Garofalini Water Potential Implementation for LAMMPS
 ================================================================================

+This is the code that implements the [Mahadevan & Garofalini potential][1] in [LAMMPS][2].
+This code is _not_ very thoroughly tested and is _not_ the code used to obtain the results in any publications put forth by Garofalini or others at the Intermolecular Science Laboratory at Rutgers.

-This is the code that implements the Mahadevan & Garofalini potential in LAMMPS, but it's not very thoroughly tested.
-Although the numerics and overall dynamics of the LAMMPS code are consistent with the original implementation by Mahadevan and Garofalini, the density of water (1 atm, 298 K) came out consistently higher in the LAMMPS implementation by a small amount.
-I never figured out why, although I did use a tabulated 2-body potential generated with the Mahadevan code with LAMMPS and saw the same behavior.
-This suggested that the difference in density was caused either by the 3-body potential in LAMMPS or some difference in the thermostat or barostat.
+Although the numerics and overall dynamics of the LAMMPS code are consistent with the original implementation by Mahadevan and Garofalini, the density of water at 1 atm, 298 K comes out consistently higher in this LAMMPS implementation by a small amount.
+Using a tabulated 2-body potential generated by the original Mahadevan code with LAMMPS (`pair_style table`) shows the same behavior.
+This suggests that the difference in density is caused either by the 3-body potential in LAMMPS or some difference in the thermostat or barostat, but the exact reason has never been determined.

-Nevertheless, this repository contains all of the files one would need to add to LAMMPS to experiment with it yourself.
+Nevertheless, this repository contains all of the files one would need to add to LAMMPS.
 The following files are included:

 * `pair_gg_coul_wolf.cpp` and `pair_gg_coul_wolf.h` - the code to calculate the
   2-body potential with Wolf summation